ThePaulMcBride/paulmcbride.net/content/blog/2018-03-04-up-and-running-with-webpack-4/index.md

 ### Mode Configuration

-In an attempt to simplify Webpack, a `mode` option has been introduced.
-This value can be set to Production or Development.
+In an attempt to simplify Webpack config, a `mode` option has been introduced.
+This value can be set to `production` or `development`.
 In development mode Webpack does all the things you would expect; better tooling for debugging, useful error messaging and faster incremental builds.
 In production mode, the output bundle is minified and optimised for runtime performance.
 Development-only code is also omitted from the bundle to help reduce the overall size.

 ### CommonsChunkPlugin has been deprecated